cvmfs/doc-cvmfs/docs/cpt-configure.rst

 the stack trace into syslog as well as into a file ``stacktrace`` in the cache directory.

-In addition to the debugging hints in Section [sct:debugginghints], CernVM-FS can be started in debug mode.
+In addition to :ref:`these debugging hints <sct_debugginghints>`, CernVM-FS can be started in debug mode.
 In the debug mode, CernVM-FS will log with high verbosity which makes the debug mode unsuitable for production use.
 In order to turn on the debug mode, set ``CVMFS_DEBUGFILE=/tmp/cvmfs.log``.

 .. raw:: html